frederic-perez/AmE-dictionary/data/dictionary.md

 __take heart__ _idiom_ :three::dart: To be confident or courageous.
 __take it away__ _informal_ To start playing or singing music.
 __take it to the bank__ _idiom_
-__take no prisoners__ _idiom_ To be utterly ruthless, uncompromising, or unyielding in the pursuit of one's agenda or goal. _The new manager doesn't take any prisoners when a project needs to get done._
+__take no prisoners__ _idiom_ To be utterly ruthless, uncompromising, or unyielding in the pursuit of one's agenda or goal. _The new manager doesn’t take any prisoners when a project needs to get done._
 __take on__ _phr v_ :two: To accept some work or responsibility.
 __take one's cut__ _He was finished taking his cuts in batting practice._
 __take out__ _n_ _Order some Chinese take out._
 __take over__ _Kyle took over in the first half and finished with 23 points._
 __take someone for granted__ _idiom_ To not show that you are grateful to someone for helping you.
-__take the heat__ _I can't take the heat._
+__take the heat__ _I can’t take the heat._
 __take the high road__ _idiom_ To choose the most noble, ethical, or diplomatic course or method, especially after or in the face of negativity or ill treatment.
 __take through__ _phr v_ To explain something to someone.
 __take to__ _phr v_ To make a habit of something.
-__take umbrage__ _idiom_ To become offended or angered by something. _Hey, I take umbrage at the idea that I didn't put my full effort into this project._
+__take umbrage__ _idiom_ To become offended or angered by something. _Hey, I take umbrage at the idea that I didn’t put my full effort into this project._
 __take up__ _idiom_ To begin doing something as a habit, hobby, pastime, or steady practice. _My husband has taken up gardening now that he's retired._
 __take wing__ _Then again, my thoughts took wing._
 __take your mind off something__ _idiom_ To do something to help you forget about something else.